riddleling/docOCR/README.md

 docOCR -s
 ```

-Then run the macOS Shortcut:
+Then run the macOS shortcut:

 ![screenshot_to_md](screenshot_to_md.gif)